 The 36-minute drive from Albany to the City of Saratoga Springs is always worth it, whether you're coming to watch the horse races, see a concert, shop at boutiques, or, in this instance, explore a museum.
 Take a walk over to Congress Park in downtown Saratoga and become one of 13,000 people who have visited the Saratoga Springs History Museum.

 Founded in 1883, this award-winning museum features exhibits on the city's storied past, covering topics about settlement, commerce, and community life, the building's original use as a casino, and more.
 They offer permanent and changing exhibitions across three floors, as well as public programs.

 Travel Tip: Saratoga is home to several other cool museums, such as the National Museum of Racing & Hall of Fame, the Saratoga Automobile Museum, and more.
 While you're in the Spa City, consider stopping at a couple of museums for a fun day trip.

 Saratoga National Historical Park: Soak Up Local History and the Beautiful Natural Scenery

-The other parts of Saratoga National Historical Park include the Saratoga Monument, Victory Woods, and the Philip Schuyler Country Estate.
+The other parts of Saratoga National Historical Park include the Saratoga Monument, Victory Woods, the Surrender Site, and the Philip Schuyler Country Estate.
 Visit the Park's website for the latest info on what's currently open to the public.